huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 ---
 layout: with-title
-title: Drawbacks
+title: Specificities
 ---
-# Nuxt islands does have some drawbacks
+# Nuxt islands does have some specificities

 - No client code
 - Your app instance is not linked to the island component
+- At the moment, only SFC can be converted to island

 <img src="/assets/island-ssr-flow.png" class="rounded-xl w-3/4 mx-auto" >